 ‘Piñata’ A Modern Climbing Rose

 MOSS: An Old Garden rose.
 Moss roses are so named for the mossy-like growth on their penduncles and sepals which give off a pine-resin scent when touched.
 Moss roses are a genetic mutation of a Centifolia (and possible Damask) and are available in a variety of colors.
 They are shrub like, growing to heights of about 4 feet and usually once-blooming although some varieties, such as ‘Salet’ repeat.
-Not particularly robust, Moss roses are primarily grown for their unusual beauty.
-I’ve written a brief post about Moss Roses which can be found HERE.
+Many are not particularly robust and are primarily grown for their unusual beauty.
+Exceptions include ‘Henri Martin’ which is highly rated.

 MOYESII: A species rose from China, this rose bears red flowers followed by large hips which are high in vitamin C. Vigorous winter hardy, hybrids of Rosa moyesii will form a large, broad shrub in shades of red, pink or white.